-We already have lots of technology in place to make sure everything runs smoothly.
+We have lots of technology in place to make sure everything runs smoothly.
 Our virtual learning environment has a great track record, and we have a new teaching and learning capture system (TLC) so more programme content will be available remotely.
 Some of our courses were already entirely online and working well before the pandemic.

 Online and face-to-face learning

 Because each of our courses are unique, the blend of online and face-to-face teaching will be different for each course.
 Course leaders have worked hard to keep the feel of the course the same as previous years while introducing the new safety measures.
 Most courses will include a mix of teaching formats including live teaching, face-to-face teaching in small groups on campus, recorded lectures and online meetings.